Subscribe to Candid Magazine

 Vancouver Fashion Week’s twenty-ninth season starts next week and we’ve scoured through the over seventy-five designers that are showing to highlight our top six menswear picks for the autumn/winter 2017 season.

-Vancouver, the stunning provincial capital of British Columbia, surrounded by water and mountains, is home to one of North America’s most powerful film industries and is a sophisticated hub for designer fashion, incredible bars and restaurants, and of course film stars.
+Vancouver, a stunning city in British Columbia, surrounded by water and mountains, is home to one of North America’s most powerful film industries and is a sophisticated hub for designer fashion, incredible bars and restaurants, and of course film stars.
 Kristen Stewart, Cole Sprouse and Robert Pattinson have all graced the front row at Vancouver Fashion Week, and it’s the designers that they come to see.
 Unlike the ‘Big Four’ (New York, London, Milan and Paris Fashion Weeks), VFW is known for its international reach, putting the spotlight on award-winning, creative talent from around the world.

 Vancouver Fashion Week also stretches beyond being a trade event, and while the big press (ELLE, Vogue China, marie claire, Vanity Fair, Flare, and Candid – of course) and buyers (Holt Renfrew, Hudson’s Bay) are always there, it has fully embraced the future and is a fashion celebration for the city, where consumers – who will potentially buy the clothes down the chain, are invited to purchase tickets and be involved.